Mike McNeill (American football)

-Mike McNeill (born March 7, 1988) is an American former professional football tight end.
+Mike McNeill (born March 7, 1988) is an American former professional football player who was a tight end in the National Football League (NFL).
 Prior to the Carolina Panthers.
 McNeill played as tight end for his hometown team, the St. Louis Rams from 2011 to 2014.
-He was signed by the Indianapolis Colts as an undrafted free agent in 2011 after playing college football at Nebraska.
+He was signed by the Indianapolis Colts as an undrafted free agent in 2011 after playing college football for the Nebraska Cornhuskers.

 Early life

-McNeill was born in St. Louis, Missouri and attended Kirkwood High School in Kirkwood, Missouri from 2002 to 2006, where he was a letterman in football and basketball.
+McNeill was born in St. Louis, Missouri, and attended Kirkwood High School in Kirkwood, Missouri from 2002 to 2006, where he was a letterman in football and basketball.
 He was a captain of the KHS football squad, playing defensive end and tight end alongside Jeremy Maclin who currently plays wide receiver for the Philadelphia Eagles.
 McNeill was a three-year starter for the football team and a significant contributor to the 2005 semi-finalist squad.
 That same year, he also led the basketball team to a third-place finish in the state championship.
 McNeill was a captain of the KHS football squad, playing defensive end and tight end.
 He has 1,833 career all-purpose yards with 97 career receptions totaling 1,816 yards with an 18.72 average.
 He was ranked among the top 40 prospects at tight end nationally and among the top dozen players in the state of Missouri.
 He was one of two signees from the state of Missouri in 2006 and chose Nebraska over several other offers.